 The net result is that over a period of 10 to 15 years the station-keeping fuel is gradually used up, but for the whole of this period the satellite is maintained within +/- 0.15 deg north-south of the equator.

-A small proportion of the total fuel is used for east-west orbit adjustments, since there is a tendency for satellite to very slowly drift sideways due to the triaxial nature of the earth.
+A small proportion of the total fuel is used for east-west orbit adjustments, since there is a tendency for it to very slowly drift sideways due to the triaxial nature of the earth.
 Gravity is slightly stronger at three points around the equator.

 During the inclined orbit years earth stations must must have tracking systems so that their pointing is adjusted to aim at the satellite all during the day.
 The beam pointing movement is classically a lissajous "figure of 8", but might at times be a tall slim elliptical shape or tilted elliptical shape.